anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In this exchange, the request is a result of the HTTP(S) default transport for this specification.
 There is no artifact provided to the registrar.

-### Response Artifact: CA-Certificates (caCerts) {#cacerts-artifact}
+### Response Artifact: CA-Certificates (caCerts) {#cacerts_artifact}

-The CA-Certificates (caCerts) artifact SHALL be an authenticated self-contained object signed by the registrar, containing the domain trust anchors, i.e., CA (root or issuing) certificate(s).
+The CA-Certificates (caCerts) artifact SHALL be an authenticated self-contained object signed by the registrar, containing the domain trust anchors and the certificate chain for the pledge LDevID certificate, i.e., the CA root and possibly intermediate certificate(s) as descibed in {{Section 4.1.3 of !RFC7030}}.

 For the JWS-signed JSON format used by this specification, the caCerts artifact MUST use the "General JWS JSON Serialization Syntax" defined in {{Section 7.2.1 of !RFC7515}}, which MUST contain the JSON CA Data defined in {{cacerts-data}} in the JWS Payload.